dseomn/rock-paper-sand/README.md

         released in a range of years.
     *   Logical combinations of any of the above, including `and`, `or`, and `not`.
+*   Group results by keys provided by filters.
+E.g., it's possible to filter for media on streaming services that you don't already have, and group the result by streaming service, in order to see which streaming service it might make sense to subscribe to.
-*   Print the output of those filters to the console in reports.
+*   Print the results to the console in reports.
 *   Send email notifications when one of those reports changes.
 *   Enforce some conditions on the list of media.
 E.g., if you want to keep the list sorted, that can be checked automatically.
 Or if you want to make sure